vigneshwaranr/highcharts_trendline/README.md

 ## Methods
 * **getLineIntersectionData(line1_data, line2_data, user_options)**

-  Given two straight line data each of the form `[[x1, y1], [x2, y2], ... [xn, yn]]` this method will return an object that contains the intersection point and two "new line data" with the intersection point added.
+  Given two straight line data each of the form `[[x1, y1], [x2, y2], ... [xn, yn]]` this method will return an object that contains the intersection points and two "new line data" with the intersection point added.
 (Does not modify the input data!)

   If your data is not from a straight line but some chart data, use `getTrendlineData` to generate a straight trendline out of that data using Linear Regression.